smtplib — SMTP protocol client¶Source code: Lib/smtplib.py

 The from_addr and to_addrs parameters are used to construct the message

-envelope used by the transport agents. sendmail
+envelope used by the transport agents. sendmail does not modify the

 message headers in any way.